NicoHood/HoodLoader2/Readme.md

 Bugs
 ====

-Gamepads and RAW-HID in an HID multi report gives problems under some OS (Gamepads especially Linux)
+Gamepads and RAW-HID in an HID multi report gives problems under some OS (Gamepads especially Linux).
+This is an OS bug and has nothing to do with the Hoodloader.
+Also the Hoodloader only ensures that you can upload sketches to the MCUs.
+If your USB HID devices have any problems please check the HID Project for known bugs/updates.

 TODO
 ====